Nursing Home Care

 extra charges for supplies or services?

-- Is the quality of life good, like
+- is the quality of life good, like

 choices of food at meals and what clothing to wear,